zentrum-lexikographie/dwdsmor/README.md

   analysis and for paradigm generation by means of DWDSmor transducers.

 DWDSmor is in active development.
-In its current stage, DWDSmor supports inflection for a large subset of the vocabulary of written German.
-Support for word formation will be added in future versions.
+In its current stage, DWDSmor supports inflection for a large subset of the vocabulary of written German and a small subset of productive word-formation patterns.

 ## Prerequisites